 The adult house cricket is about 3/4 – 7/8 inch in length and a yellowish brown color.
-There are 3 dark bands on their head, and they have long slender antennae.
+There are three dark bands on their head, and they have long, slender antennae.
 The wings on the adult lay flat on their backs.

-When outside, they feed off plants and other insects.
-Indoors, although they will continue to eat plants and insects, they chew large holes in fabrics.
+Outdoors, house crickets feed on plants and other insects.
+Indoors, they will also eat plants and insects.
+But they will also chew large holes in fabrics.

-The male cricket rubs his front wings together to attract females.
-When the female lays her eggs out doors she lays an average of 728 eggs.
-At room temperatures she lays an average of 104 eggs.
+The male house cricket rubs his front wings together to attract females.
+Female crickets lay an average of 728 eggs outdoors, and 104 eggs indoors at room temperature.

 In warmer weather, house crickets usually live outdoors, and are often found near garbage.
 In the colder months, they seek shelter.
 Crickets are nocturnal, hiding in warm, dark places during the day.